 - Pinch of salt

-Then turn the food processor to low.
+Turn the food processor to low.
 Stop once or twice to scrape down the sides.

 Once the ingredients are broken into small, even pieces, move the cranberry salsa to a covered container.
 Put it in the refrigerator.